anders94/disruptor/README.md

 Are You Using This?
 -------------------
 I started this project to do distributed natural language processing and machine learning.
-However, I'm sure the need to massively distribute node.js processing exists for many people.
-I'm interested in solving real-world problems with it so it is useful to know what jobs it is or isn't solving.
+However, I'm sure the need to massively distribute node.js processing exists for many other jobs.
+I'm interested in solving real-world problems with disruptor so it is useful to know what jobs it is or isn't solving.
 Please tweet [http://twitter.com/anders94](@anders94) or otherwise get in touch.

 Copyright and license